 As I can’t emphasize enough: there’s no universal way that works miracles for everyone.
 So if you’re not yet decided which would be better for you, get a piece of paper, make a grid of 4 rows and 3 columns, draw the 12 emojis corresponding to the above-mentioned benefits & obstacles.

-Afterwards, you can start crossing them out depending on their importance in your own life.
-Or at least, if you don’t seem to reach a conclusion, at least you will have taken a nice break and can get right back to work, either in your office or at home.
+Afterward, you can start crossing them out based on how important they are in your life.
+Or, if you still don’t arrive at a conclusion, at least you will have taken a nice break and can get right back to work, either in your office or at home.

 Frequently Asked Questions